Sherman Minton: Family and background

 Minton was born on October 20, 1890, to John Evan and Emma Livers Minton, in their Georgetown, Indiana, home.
-He was the third of the family's five children and was nicknamed Shay because of his younger brother's inability to properly pronounce "Sherman".
-Minton's paternal grandfather, Jonathan Minton, was killed during the American Civil War and his father grew up on his own.
-Minton's parents married in 1883.
+He was the third of the couple's four children, and was nicknamed Shay because of his younger brother's inability to properly pronounce "Sherman".
+Minton received his basic education in a two-room schoolhouse in Georgetown, which he attended through eighth grade.
+He was exposed to politics from an early age: when he was five years old, his father took him to hear a speech by William Jennings Bryan, whom Minton admired for the remainder of his life.